 The CCITT Recommendation X.25 specifies Modulo 8 packet sequence numbering.
 Packets are sent in a sequence numbered 0 through 7.
 The window size can range from 1 to 7.
-In Chapter 1, window size is defined as the specifed number of packets that can be sent before receiving an acknowledgement.
+In "The Packet" on page 1-6, window size is defined as the specified number of packets that can be sent before receiving an acknowledgment.